Thank you! Our expert will call you shortly.

 Bhavishya Badri Temple Trek: one of the Panch Badri circuit, located near Joshimath, where lord vishnu is believed to be worshipped in future.
 The temple is situated at an altitude of 9,003 feet above sea level, and it holds great mythological significance.
 The temple is accessible by a 6 km moderate trek, which is surrounded by dense oak forest and lush green valley, offering breathtaking views of the Himalayas.

 Chopta-Tunganath Trek: located in the Chamoli district of Uttarakhand on the route to Badrinath temple.
 Chopta, renowned for its alpine lush meadows and surrounding beauty, serves as a base camp for the World’s Highest Shiva Temple, Tungnath (situated at an elevation of 12,073 feet).
-The chopta to Tungnath distance is 3.5 km, which offers 360-degree views of the Himalayan peaks such as Chaukhand and Nanda Devi.
+The chopta to Tungnath distance is of 3.5 kms, which offers 360-degree views of the Himalayan peaks such as Chaukhand and Nanda Devi.
 So, in addition to being a pilgrimage hotspot, this place is also well known for the Chopta Tungnath trek.

-Valley of Flowers: A UNESCO World Heritage site, located in the Chamoli district of Uttarakhad, the Valley of Flowers trek is one of the best trekking destinations of India.
+Valley of Flowers: A UNESCO World Heritage site, located in the Chamoli district of Uttarakhad, Valley of Flowers trek is one of the best trekking destinations of India.
 This valley is known as one of the popular trekking sites in Uttarakhand, renowned for its alpine meadows and diverse flora and fauna.
 The trek to the valley starts from Govindghat, near Joshimath town, accessible by road via taxi or bus.
 Cascading waterfalls, diverse wildlife, alpine, and the flow of the Pushpawati River are the main highlights of the trek.
-Here you can also visit the highest gurudwara of India, i.e. Hemkund Sahib Gurudwara.
+Here you can also visit to the highest gurudwara of India, i.e. Hemkund Sahib Gurudwara.

 Travel Tips & Information